Key stuck Replace key lock cylinder Immobilzer Questions/Answers TSB

 The affected part involves the electrical contact portion of the ignition switch while the ignition lock and key assemblies are not considered to be the problem.

 The electrical contact portion of the ignition switch (being the heart of the electrical junction of your car) will be referred to as the electrical switch.
 There have been no accidents or injuries reported to American Honda related to this issue, however, an electrical switch complete failure will cause a shutdown of all mission critical systems, including the power steering system and braking system, excluding the brake lights.
 Nevertheless, the brakes will still work for the first stroke of brake pedal but will not work effectively on the second stroke and thereafter.
+(Apply a firm, steady pressure and come to a stop.
+Don't pump the brakes to minimize loosing brake vacuum.)
 Most often, the vehicle can be restarted.

 Although, most Honda ignition switches can last the life of the car, to decrease a sudden stall due to an early wear, the electrical switch can be inspected and maintained by the experienced.
 See repair section .